physix-repo/aimless-shooting/README.md

 It's generally a good idea to check regularly the status\_shooting\_\*.txt file to see if everything seems fine.
 Normally you should aim to have 10 to 20% of acceptance rates.

+## LAMMPS implementation

+Everything is built around the `AS_loop.sh` bash script, which submits a single job to Jean Zay.
+Simply run `sbatch AS_loop.sh` to launch the job.
+Variables that need to be set are:
+* `as_step` the timestep of the AS algorithm, in MD timestep units
+* `max_iter` the total number of AS iterations
+* `lmp_data` full path to a LAMMPS data file similar to your system (used to deal with topological elements)
+* `ini_trj` full path to a first trajectory connecting both basins.
+The custom LAMMPS format should be `id type mol x y z vx vy vz ix iy iz`
+* `ini_conf` snapshot number corresponding to an estimate of the transition state in `ini_conf`.

+The LAMMPS forward and backward propagation scripts are `in_fwd.lmp` and `in_bwd.lmp`.
+These files contain information about the temperature, bonded and non-bonded potentials, which you should edit according to your system, as well as settings related to SHAKE.
+The PLUMED script (`plumed.dat`) should be edited to match your CV and basin definition.
+It makes use of the `COMMITTOR` functionality, which automatically stops the MD run when one of the predefined basins is reached.

+Accepted trajectories are stored in the `accepted_trj` directory, and coresponding CV values in the `accepted.cv` file.
+Some statistics are reported in the `statistics.txt` file, including the updated acceptance ratio.
+More features will be added incrementaly.
+The scripts are currently set to run an example aimless shooting on LiF in water, using path collective variables and a basin definition based on the interionic distance.

 ## Contributors

 * Alexandre Jedrecy: alexandre.jedrecy@gmail.com
+* Arthur France-Lanord: arthur.flanord@gmail.com